Twin blasts in Jerusalem kill one in suspected Palestinian attack | Law-Order

 - Israel

-Two explosions at bus stops on Jerusalem's outskirts killed one person and wounded at least 14 others on Wednesday, health officials said, in what Israeli police said appeared to be an attack by Palestinian militants.
-They blamed the initial blast, which occurred during rush hour, on an explosive device planted at a bus station near the city exit.
+Two bombs exploded at bus stops on Jerusalem's outskirts on Wednesday, killing a 16-year-old boy and wounding at least 14 other people, in what appeared to be an attack by Palestinian militants, Israeli authorities said.
+Police blamed the initial blast, which occurred during rush hour, on an explosive device planted at a bus station near the city exit.
 The second - about 30 minutes later - hit a bus stop in the vicinity of an urban settlement in the east of the city.

-Police spokesman Eli Levi told Army Radio the first blast was caused by a powerful explosive device.
-"There has not been such a coordinated attack in Jerusalem for many years," Levi added.
+"There has not been such a coordinated attack in Jerusalem for many years," police spokesman Eli Levi told Israeli Army Radio.
+Army Radio said the explosive devices were hidden in bags and were packed with nails to maximise the impact.
+Kan Radio said they appear to have been detonated from afar by mobile phone.

-Israeli army radio said the explosive devices were hidden in bags and at least one of them contained nails to maximise the impact.
-Security camera footage aired by N12 news showed the moment of the first explosion with a sudden cloud of smoke billowing from the bus stop.
-Television showed debris strewn around the site, which was cordoned off by emergency services.

 Hamas spokesman Abdel-Latif Al-Qanoua linked the blasts to "the crimes conducted by the (Israeli) occupation and the settlers".
 The explosions came as former prime minister Benjamin Netanyahu negotiates with allies to form a new right-wing government including members of religious and far-right parties.